 In 2018, the UK government introduced new loans to help with the cost of study on doctoral programmes.
 The loan can help with course fees and living costs while you study a postgraduate doctoral course.
 More information on the loan and eligibility can be found on the on Gov.uk’s doctoral loans webpage.

-Doctoral Loans are paid out after the course starts, so you need to use a different payment method to complete registration.
+Doctoral Loans are paid out after the course starts, so you need to pay in full before your start date using a different payment method to complete registration.
 You should contact the Graduate School if you plan to apply for a Doctoral Loan, to get a course code and to confirm your registration with Student Finance.